 This is the time of the year to enjoy our outdoor shopping areas filled with boutiques and blooming with bougainvillea.
 What are you waiting for?
 Put on your shopping shoes and discover why USA Today and Conde Nast consistently rate us one of the best destinations for shopaholics.
 A few of our favorite shopping areas…

 South Dixie – Home of Antique Row Art & Design District with over 40 antique shops and boutiques.
-Don’t miss HIVE, Eccentricities, Paula Roemer Antiques, City Girl Consignment, Coastal Girls and Floral Emporium.
+Don’t miss Nomad, HIVE, Eccentricities, Paula Roemer Antiques, City Girl Consignment and Floral Emporium.

-Rosemary Square (formerly City Place) – If you prefer chain stores like Anthropologie and Restoration Hardware…head to Rosemary Square.
+The Square (formerly City Place & Rosemary Square) – If you prefer chain stores like Anthropologie and Restoration Hardware…head to Rosemary Square.
 Our Restoration Hardware is a flagship store with an amazing cafe on the rooftop!
 Along with these favorite stores, you’ll find restaurants and live entertainment in a beautiful open-air setting.
 If you’re in need of souvenirs, don’t miss this fun shop – Life in Palm Beach.

 Worth Avenue – Often referred to as the Rodeo Drive of the East Coast, Worth Avenue offers an impressive line-up of designer stores.
 This is the place to be if you want to see Rolls Royces, Lamborghinis and perfectly-polished Palm Beachers.
 Window-shopping anyone?